evanhackett/imgbox-fx/README.md

 ## Notes on architecture

 The app is a traditional server-rendered app, not using any client-side javascript at all.
 A lot of my professional experience is building single-page applications with complex frontend frameworks, and I find it is often overkill, so I wanted to try something different.
 I don't regret this decision at all, I think it made things simpler.

+Template files for HTML rendering are in the `views` directory.
+Static files are served out of the `public` directory.

 There is really one main endpoint to make requests to, and that is `/images`.
 Sending a POST to `/images` is for uploading new images, and sending a GET to `/images` is for retrieving all images.